NotBoringCompany/hashland-api/docs/drilling-gateway.md

 4. **COMPLETED**: At the end of a cycle, all stopping sessions are completed and removed from Redis

 ## Authentication
 The gateway uses JWT authentication.
-Clients must include a valid JWT token in the authorization header when connecting.
+Clients must include a valid JWT token in the auth object when connecting.

 ## Available Events